 - Assisted client with website compliance regarding the Digital Millennium Copyright Act, including setting up a designated agent notice

-- Drafted employee handbooks that include a specific social media policy such as the one drafted for the Metropolitan Chicago Health Care Council
+- Drafted employee handbooks that include a specific social media policy such as the one developed for the Metropolitan Chicago Health Care Council

 - Defended several individuals accused of defamation and false light based on statements made on an Internet newsgroup.
 Achieved dismissal for lack of personal jurisdiction in one federal district court and dismissal for lack of subject matter jurisdiction in a second federal district court.

-- Represented client being sued for Defamation due to a single, anonymous Twitter post
+- Represented a client being sued for defamation due to a single, anonymous Twitter post

 - Represented client in litigation regarding a post on her personal blog